-Moong Dal Idli is a delicious gluten free Idli recipe made using only yellow moong dal (“Peeled-Split-Green Gram Lentil”).
+Moong Dal Idli is a delicious gluten free, high protein Idli recipe made with yellow moong dal (Peeled Split Green Gram Lentil).
 It is an instant recipe made without rice and does not require any fermentation time.
 It is a healthy, high protein, low fat breakfast recipe and very easy to make.